-On the other hand, if you need to provide a shade to different areas in your landscape, the freestanding umbrella is your best bet.
-It has a larger and sturdier base and is best used if you have scattered furniture you want to shelter from the sun.
-Free-standing umbrellas are also mobile and will keep the center of your table pole-free.
+On the other hand, if you need to provide shade to different areas in your landscape, the freestanding umbrella is your best bet.
+It has a more substantial and sturdier base and is suited for spaced-out the furniture you want to shelter from the sun.
+Freestanding umbrellas are also mobile and will keep the center of your table pole-free.

 Sturdy Umbrella Base

 |5 – foot to 6- foot umbrella||40 lbs. base stand weight|

 |7.5 – foot to 8.5 – foot umbrella||50 lbs. base stand weight|

 |9 – foot to 10 – foot umbrella||50 – 70 lbs. base stand weight|

 |11 – foot to 13 – foot umbrella||100 lbs. base stand weight|

-The canopy size, as well as the height of your umbrella, will determine the amount of shade you will receive.
-An oversized umbrella may provide you with lots of shade but might not match the size of your furniture.
-A good rule of thumb is to always get an umbrella that's 4-5 feet bigger than the space you need to shade.
+The canopy size and the height of your umbrella will determine the amount of shade you will receive.
+An oversized umbrella may provide you with lots of shade but might not match your furniture's size.
+A good rule of thumb is always getting an umbrella that's 4-5 feet bigger than the space you need to shade.

-Frames – Patio umbrella frames are typically made of two types: wood and aluminum.
+Frames – Patio umbrella frames are made of two types: wood and aluminum.
 A newer type of frame is made of fiberglass.

-The downside is that it is sensitive to high temperature.
-Most manufacturers prefer Sunbrella fabric which is designed for the outdoors and is hardwearing and resists fading.
+The downside is that it is sensitive to high temperatures.
+Most manufacturers prefer Sunbrella fabric, which is designed for the outdoors and is hardwearing and resists fading.
 It also comes in a lot of fashionable color and print options that are also suitable for use as outdoor pillow covers.

 Should some parts of your umbrella be damaged, there are replacement parts available for its pole, ribs, finial, and hub.
 The pole is the upright component of the umbrella.
 The ribs are the thin rods that support the canopy fabric.
 The hub helps in opening and closing the umbrella.
-The final is the decorative top of the umbrella that helps secure the canopy to the umbrella frame.
+The final is the decorative top of the umbrella that allows secure the canopy to the umbrella frame.